Target Grade Level / Age Range:

 - Ask students to think about how this rule of cooking pork to 145 degrees F might affect restaurants, home cooks, and other people who work with pork.

 - Prep the lesson by bringing in a crock pot and a package of pork hot dogs (most hot dogs are pork).
 Have the hot dogs cooking.
 Have a student volunteer assist in a demonstration.
 Remove one hot dog with tongs and place it in a bowl or on a plate.
 Insert a meat thermometer into the hot dog and check to see if it reads 145 F or more.
 If it does, then you can declare the hot dog safe to eat.
 You can remove the hot dogs and cut them up into bite sized pieces.
 Provide toothpicks to skewer the hot dog pieces.
 Provide ketchup and mustard for dipping.
 Invite the students up to try a piece of hot dog.
+NOTE: Some students may choose not to eat pork products for cultural reasons.
+You may offer an alternative food item.

 - Review, Wrap-Up: Exit Slips